 For couples celebrating 30 years of marriage – now that's an achievement! – lilies are considered to be the representative flower.
 So if you're on a budget and pearls are off the table then lilies are the perfect alternative.

 Lilies are socialites and thrive when planted in groups of five to seven, should you ever want to feature them in your garden.

 Lilies come in all shapes, sizes and colours of the rainbow.
-Here are some of the most common to look out for in that next bouquet of flowers:
+We've listed some of the most common to look out for in that next bouquet of flowers.

 How to care for cut lilies

 So you've received a gorgeous bouquet of lilies – we're not jealous, at all – and now you want to feature them in pride of place.
 Follow these steps to give your flowers the best chance of lasting the usual 10 to 14 days.

 - Remove any foliage from the flower stem that may sit below the waterline in your vase.
 If this is left, it can start to decompose, breeding nasty bacteria that your lilies won't enjoy.